Liwa Zainabiyoun: Pakistan

-In Pakistan, former members of the Zainebiyoun brigade have been actively involved in Parachinar's sectarian clashes along with local Shia Turi and Bangash tribes based in the city of Parachinar for the Protection of Shia Muslim community and to fight against the Anti-Shia banned sectarian terrorist groups such as Sipah-e-Sahaba, the Pakistani Taliban, the Islamic State – Khorasan Province and Lashkar-e-Jhangvi which had been targeting the Shia community of Parachinar in sectarian attacks.
+In Pakistan, former members of the Zainabiyoun brigade have been actively involved in Parachinar's sectarian clashes along with local Shia Turi and Bangash tribes based in the city of Parachinar for the Protection of Shia Muslim community and to fight against the Anti-Shia banned sectarian terrorist groups such as Sipah-e-Sahaba, the Pakistani Taliban, the Islamic State – Khorasan Province and Lashkar-e-Jhangvi which had been targeting the Shia community of Parachinar in sectarian attacks.
 A major conflict was fought in 2007.
 The Sectarian violence in Pakistan has been become a serious issue from then onwards.

-The Zainebiyoun brigade reportedly recruited many fighters from Parachinar, and has strong support base in Parachinar's Shia muslim community especially among the Turi Tribe from Kurram Agency as well as the Shia community in Karachi and Lahore.
+The Zainabiyoun brigade reportedly recruited many fighters from Parachinar, and has strong support base in Parachinar's Shia Muslim community especially among the Turi Tribe from Kurram Agency as well as the Shia community in Karachi and Lahore.

-From 2020 to 2025, several former/retired members of the Zainebiyoun brigade, who had been linked to participating in sectarian violence and street crime in Karachi, were arrested on such charges by the CTD.
+From 2020 to 2025, several former/retired members of the Zainabiyoun brigade, who had been linked to participating in sectarian violence and street crime in Karachi, were arrested on such charges by the CTD.
 Such cases used to be linked to or pinpointed on Sipah-e-Muhammad Pakistan.

-The Zainebiyoun brigade's former Kashmiri fighters, have been reported to be active in Kashmir insurgency, fighting against Indian security forces (such as the Indian Army, Border Security Force, Central Armed Police Forces, Central Reserve Police Force, Indian National Security Guard, Rashtriya Rifles, Indian Jammu and Kashmir Police, etc) either as part of Hizbul Mujahideen, Lashkar-e-Taiba, or as part of different groups.
+The Zainabiyoun brigade's former Kashmiri fighters, have been reported to be active in Kashmir insurgency, fighting against Indian security forces (such as the Indian Army, Border Security Force, Central Armed Police Forces, Central Reserve Police Force, Indian National Security Guard, Rashtriya Rifles, Indian Jammu and Kashmir Police, etc.) either as part of different insurgent/militant groups.